-You’re more likely to survive in a plane crush than to click on the banner: leadfroms vs chatbots
+You’re more likely to survive in a plane crash than to click on the banner: lead forms vs chatbots

 In 2021 chatbots became very popular.
-People use them instead of customer support agents, sales reps to engage website visitors, and so on.
+To facilitate the work of the support team, businesses use customer service chatbots.
+Sales reps use these virtual assistants to engage website visitors, and so on.
 But what about considering chatbot as a lead generation tool?

 In this article, we’ll compare chatbots and lead forms for you to choose the one that will generate more high-quality leads.